xoofx/markdig/src/Textamina.Markdig.Tests/Specs/PipeTableSpecs.md

 **Rule #1**
 - Each line of a paragraph block have to contain at least a **column delimiter** `|` that is not embedded by either a code inline (backstick \`) or a HTML inline.
-- The second row must separate the first header row from sub-sequent rows by containing a **header column separator** for each column.
+- The second row must separate the first header row from sub-sequent rows by containing a **header column separator** for each column separated by a column delimiter.
 A header column separator is:
   - starting by optional spaces
   - followed by an optional `:` to specify left align
   - followed by a sequence of at least one `-` character